xanderex-sid/GSoC_DeepLense/README.md

 The notebook `gsoc-task-3b.ipynb` in `specific_test_3B` trains a Super-Resolution Generative Adversarial Network (SRGAN) algorithm to enhance low-resolution strong lensing images using a limited dataset of real HR/LR pairs collected from HSC and HST telescopes.
 It uses transfer learning, data augmentation and min-max normalization.

-I also used FSRCNN (from task 3.A) for fine-tuning, used perceptual loss and L1 loss together.
+I also used FSRCNN (from task 3.A) for fine-tuning and performed experiments like using perceptual loss and L1 loss together or using L1 loss only instead of MSE loss.

 #### Results on various Models: